smart-data-models/dataModel.KeyPerformanceIndicator/KeyPerformanceIndicator/doc/spec_IT.md

       x-ngsi:
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateExpires:
-      description: 'The date on which the KPI will be no longer necessary or meaningful.'
+      description: The date on which the KPI will be no longer necessary or meaningful
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateNextCalculation:
-      description: 'Date on which a new calculation of the KPI should be available.'
+      description: Date on which a new calculation of the KPI should be available
       format: date
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     effectiveSince:
-      description: 'The date on which the organization created this KPI.
-This date might be different than the entity creation date.'
+      description: The date on which the organization created this KPI.
+This date might be different than the entity creation date
       format: date-time
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &keyperformanceindicator_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     kpiValue:
-      description: 'Value of the KPI.
-It can be of any type.'
+      description: Value of the KPI.
+It can be of any type
       oneOf:
         - type: string
         - type: number